mrazomej/phd/docs/src/chapter_05/section_08_channel_capacity.md

 distributions shown in [@Fig:ch3_fig04].

 Fortunately, a numerical algorithm can approximate $\hat{P}(c)$ for discrete distributions.
-In 1972 Richard Blahut and Suguru Arimoto independently came up with an algorithm mathematically shown to converge to $\hat{P}(c)$ [@Blahut1972].
+In 1972, Blahut and Arimoto independently came up with an algorithm mathematically shown to converge to $\hat{P}(c)$ [@Blahut1972].
 To compute both the theoretical and the experimental channel capacity shown in [@Fig:ch3_fig05], we implemented Blahut's algorithm.
 In the following section, we detail the definitions needed for the algorithm.
 Then we describe how to compute the experimental channel capacity when the distribution bins are not clear given the arbitrary intrinsic nature of microscopy fluorescence measurements.

 ### Blahut's algorithm